MaxLeiter/Drift/README.md

 If you're deploying the front-end to something like Vercel, you'll need to set the root folder to `client/`.

+### Environment Variables

+You can change these to your liking.

+`client/.env`:

+- `API_URL`: defaults to localhost:3001, but allows you to host the front-end separately from the backend on a service like Vercel or Netlify
+- `WELCOME_CONTENT`: a markdown string (with \n newlines) that's rendered on the home page
+- `WELCOME_TITLE`: the file title for the post on the homepage.

+`server/.env`:

+- `PORT`: the default port to start the server on (3000 by default)
+- `ENV`: can be `production` or `debug`, toggles logging
+- `JWT_SECRET`: a secure token for JWT tokens.
+You can generate one [here](https://www.grc.com/passwords.htm).
+- `MEMORY_DB`: if "true", a sqlite database will not be created and changes will only exist in memory.
+Mainly for the demo.

 ## Current status

 Drift is a major work in progress.
 Below is a (rough) list of completed and envisioned features.
 If you want to help address any of them, please let me know regardless of your experience and I'll be happy to assist.